How To Sand Epoxy Resin

 Dispose of Waste Safely

 Properly dispose of sanding debris, used sandpaper, and any materials contaminated with resin in accordance with local regulations.
-Avoid flushing resin particles down the sink or disposing of them in a way that could harm the environment.
+Do not flush or pour resin down the sink or disposing of it in a way that could harm the environment.
+Here’s an article about how to dispose of resin properly.

 Store Resin Materials Safely